astrale-sharp/typstfmt/README.md

 Once the test suite is large enough and the formatting is satisfying, create an abstraction to make the codebase easier to work with.

-One person cannot come with good default.
+One person cannot come up with good formatting default.
 This will first be configurable and then with experience and opinions from the community, default will be tuned.

 # Testing and visualizing